DennisTockan/DennisTockan/README.md

 - 👋 Hello there!
-- 👨 My name is Dennis Tockan, and I am a trainee JavasScript Developer.
+- 👨 My name is Dennis Tockan, and I am a Software Developer proficient in JavaScript.

-- 👀 I’m interested in all things code, financial markets and fitness.
-- 👨‍💻 I’m currently learning React, C++ and Python.
 - 📫 Let's connect on LinkedIn - [Dennis Tockan](https://www.linkedin.com/in/dennis-tockan-8b109a18b/).
+- 👀 My interest lie within code, financial markets and fitness.

 <!---
 DennisTockan/DennisTockan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.